-- Keeping up to date with expected changes to the Code, specifically regarding the control environment following the recommendations of the BEIS consultation - Keeping up to date on investor, shareholder and market sentiment (with advice from the Company's brokers) - Ensuring compliance with applicable accounting standards, monitoring developments in accounting regulations as they affect the Group and reviewing the appropriateness of accounting policies and practices in place
+- Keeping up to date with changes to the Code, specifically regarding the internal control environment.

+- Keeping up to date on investor, shareholder and market sentiment (with advice from the Company's brokers). - Keeping up to date with regulatory and legislative matters relevant to the Group including developments in accounting standards. - Considering ESG matters in all decision making. - Develop and approve the Committee timetable and planner which detail the areas of focus for the Committee each year. - Discuss the assessment of the effectiveness of the Committee. - Review and approve changes to the Committee's terms of reference.